 South Bend Fort, South Bend, possibly a civilian defense, or the same as Camp Lincoln (listed below).

-Camp Lincoln, South Bend, became a temporary POW camp for 303 Sioux warriors after the Sioux Uprising.
+Camp Lincoln, South Bend, became a temporary POW camp in September 1862 for 400 captured Sioux warriors after the Sioux Uprising.
 By November 1862, 323 Indians were convicted, with 303 sentenced to death.
-Of those, only 38 were later hanged at Mankato, the rest were released.
+Of those, only 38 were later hanged at Mankato in December 1862, the rest were eventually pardoned and released.
 Site located at the mouth of the Blue Earth River.

 Mankato Fort, Mankato, a civilian defense.

 Camp Porter (1863), Mankato, a military post used in the removal of the Winnebago Indians.